The best hotels in Lalibela

 Pack good waterproof boots. the paths around Bete Giyorgis get slippery.
 But if your priority is photography without crowds or cost, rainy season Lalibela is one of the best-value religious heritage destinations on the continent.
 Easily.

-Lalibela's best neighborhoods
+Lalibela's best hotel regions

 Lalibela is small but the neighborhoods feel worlds apart.
 Prioritize the Church Precinct and Upper Village if you're here for the rock-hewn churches. you'll spend less time in tuk-tuks and more time actually seeing things.